rohenaz/allaboard-faucet/README.md

 ```

 ## Documentation
-- More information about the allaboard faucet api can be [found here](https://allaboard.cash/docs).
+- More information about the AllAboard faucet api can be [found here](https://allaboard.cash/docs).

 ## Examples
 - View the [live faucet demo application](https://faucet.allaboard.cash)

 ## Code Standards
+- Always use the language's best practices
-- For the serverless functions we follow the [ESLint rules](https://github.com/rohenaz/allaboard-faucet/blob/master/functions/.eslintrc.json).
+- For the serverless cloud functions we follow the [ESLint rules](https://github.com/rohenaz/allaboard-faucet/blob/master/functions/.eslintrc.json).

 ## Usage
 - Use this [current demo](https://faucet.allaboard.cash) to create a cloud based web application in minutes
-- Setup your own custom application using the [allaboard api](https://allaboard.cash/docs)
+- Setup your own custom application using the [AllAboard api](https://allaboard.cash/docs)

 ## Maintainers

 [Satchmo](https://github.com/rohenaz) - [MrZ](https://github.com/mrz1836)

-Support the development of this project 🙏
+Support the development of this project and the [AllAboard](https://allaboard.cash) team 🙏

 [![Donate](https://img.shields.io/badge/donate-bitcoin%20SV-brightgreen.svg)](https://allaboard.cash/?af=allaboard-faucet)